 June 1-June 15: Using the resources above, research fellowships, public interest organizations, and host organizations

-June 15: Schedule an appointment with me to go over your public interest job search
+June 15: Schedule an appointment with me to go over your public interest job search (at the latest)

 June 15: Complete spreadsheet of organizational and project-based fellowships you plan to apply to